karpde24/web-3-5/web-labs-3-5/README.md

 # Git repository with labs 3, 4 and 5

-Simle javascript application with CRUD operations for 3rd and 4th.
+Simple js application with CRUD operations for 3rd and 4th.
 For 5th make connection snd data transfer with server using JS.

 ## Design